archambaultv/sexpresso/README.md

 The library offers amoung others the `decodeOne` and `decode` functions.
-The former only reads one S-expression while the other parses a list of S-expressions.
+The former only reads one S-expression while the other parses many S-expressions.
 Both functions creates a megaparsec parser from a `SExprParser` argument.

-The `SExprParser` is the datatype that defines how to read an S-expression.
+The `SExprParser` is the data type that defines how to read an S-expression.
 The easiest way to create a `SExprParser` is to use the function `plainSExprParser` with your own custom atom parser.
 This will create a parser where S-expression starts with "(", ends with ")"